netlify/cli/docs/netlify-dev.md

 With this feature, pre-Netlify Dev projects like https://github.com/netlify/create-react-app-lambda can immediately use the `netlify dev` command with no change to code.
 Currently, we only offer detection for scripts with `netlify-lambda build $SRCFOLDER`.
 More ideas are welcome.

-Netlify Dev will watch `netlify-lambda`'s source folder and rebuild whenever the source file changes, eliminating the need for `netlify-lambda serve` since we dont want a duplicate functions server.
+Netlify Dev will watch `netlify-lambda`'s source folder and rebuild whenever the source file changes, eliminating the need for `netlify-lambda serve` since we don't want a duplicate functions server.

 **Bring Your Own Function Builder**

 We may offer detection for more function builders in future, and also let you specify function build commands in the `netlify.toml` `[dev]` block.
-Please share your usecase with us if you are likely to need this.
+Please share your use case with us if you are likely to need this.

 ### Using Add-ons